qdm12/ddns-updater/README.md

 ### Environment variables

+🆕 There are now flags equivalent for each variable below, for example `--ipv6-prefix`.

 | Environment variable | Default | Description |
 | --- | --- | --- |
 | `CONFIG` | | One line JSON object containing the entire config (takes precedence over config.json file) if specified |